Online Learning-Enhanced High Order Adaptive Safety Control: Physical Experiments

 \subsection{Physical Experiment Results}

-We evaluate the efficacy of our controller both qualitatively and quantitatively.
+We evaluate our controller both qualitatively and quantitatively.
 In Fig.~\ref{fig:physical_qualitative}, the first $60\unit{s}$ of a representative trajectory for each controller is depicted as the blue curve; the gray area is the forbidden region; the red circle is the reference trajectory; and the red arrows indicate the wind location and direction.
 Notice that all the baseline methods (Fig.~\ref{fig:physical_qualitative}(b)-(d)) cannot handle the wind turbulence, and converged to an unsafe trajectory.
-Our online controller is able to improve safety after a few experiences with wind turbulence, while our offline controller, having learned the residuals, is able to significantly improve safety at the beginning and maintain it throughout execution.
+As shown by the trajectory and time series in Fig.~\ref{fig:physical_qualitative}, our online controller improves safety quickly after exposed to wind turbulence, while our pre-trained offline controller significantly improves safety starting from the beginning.